 -

-- Google Search Console (GSC): Start by exporting your link data from GSC.
-Navigate to the “Links” report and export the “Top linking sites” and “Top linked pages” data.[8, 23, 24, 64, 65] GSC provides data directly from Google, but it’s often a sample and may have limitations, such as a 1,000-row limit for tables and potential delays in reporting new links.[23, 24, 66] You can export up to 100,000 rows of “Latest links” or “More sample links”.[24]
+- Google Search Console (GSC): The first step is to get your link data out of GSC.
+Go to the “Links” report and export the data for “Top linking sites” and “Top linked pages.”[8, 23, 24, 64, 65] GSC gets data straight from Google, but it’s usually only a sample and may have constraints, including a 1,000-row limit for tables and delays in reporting new links.[23, 24, 66] You can export up to 100,000 rows of “Latest links” or “More sample links”.[24]

 -

-Consolidating and Deduplicating Data in a Spreadsheet (Excel/Google Sheets):
+How to Merge and Get Rid of Duplicate Data in a Spreadsheet (Excel/Google Sheets):

-- Use the “Remove Duplicates” feature in Excel or Google Sheets to eliminate redundant entries based on the source URL column.[71, 73] This ensures each unique linking page is represented only once.
+- Use the “Remove Duplicates” tool in Excel or Google Sheets to get rid of duplicate entries depending on the source URL column.[71, 73] This makes sure that each unique connecting page is only shown once.

-- In Google Sheets, you can highlight the data range, go to
+- In Google Sheets, you can mark the data range, then go to

-).[73] - Spreadsheet Organization: Your master list should, at a minimum, include columns for: Source URL (Linking Page), Target URL (Your Page), Anchor Text, Link Type (Dofollow/Nofollow), and metrics from your tools (DR, UR, DA, PA, Spam Score, Toxicity Score, etc.).
+UNIQUEfunction (for example,=UNIQUE(A2:B15)).[73] - Spreadsheet Organization: Your master list should include at least these columns: Source URL (Linking Page), Target URL (Your Page), Anchor Text, Link Type (Dofollow/Nofollow), and metrics from your tools (DR, UR, DA, PA, Spam Score, Toxicity Score, etc.).

 -

-- If using Excel, you might need to extract URLs from hyperlinked anchor texts.
-This can be done using VBA scripts.[71]
+- You might need to get URLs from hyperlinked anchor texts if you use Excel.
+This is possible using VBA scripts.[71]

 -